The Project Zone is proud to present an exciting new initiative for regional NSW.

 history/origin and present-day stories.
 Project participants research their lived history,

 including as-yet undocumented Wiradjuri/First Nations people, women, and migrant stories.
-The project shines a light on the regions rich colonial, Chinese and Aboriginal heritage, and commemorates the significant people and events, both past and present, that have helped shape its identity and character.
+The project shines a light on the regions rich colonial, Aboriginal, Chinese, and Megafauna history, and commemorates the significant people and events, both past and present, that have helped shape its identity and character.
 While, utilising community support to better understand the events that shaped their communities, project participants express themselves by reinterpreting through various other artforms.
 Through a blended delivery of workshops (onsite and via videoconference), participants work with industry professionals as a way of embedding employability skills, signposting vocational outcomes, and giving the people of Wellington and the region a platform to express their voices and experiences, while gaining a greater sense of purpose and identity alongside greater understanding of their local history.

 Wellovision provides a framework for community capacity building and wellbeing.
 Our aim is to help provide people with the skills, knowledge and confidence to make most of life’s opportunities, and to live healthy lives.
 By leveraging the NSW Department of Education’s videoconference hub and delivering skillsbuilding workshops in the arts, both students and community-based groups in the Wellington region will be given the opportunity and capability to reinterpret their stories to a whole new audience.
 By linking participants with professional artists and historians, this project will not only embed and preserve these important histories but share them both nationally and with